75-Hard-Student-Edition/75-student-readthedocs/docs/source/Future Improvements.rst

 - Different alarm for each day of the week

-- Option to enforce some kind of customisable interaction to disable alarm e.g.
+- Option to enforce some kind of customisable interaction to disable alarm e.g:

   - Math equation